 There are only a few changes to make in the HMO model to describe the Medicare PPS systems for hospitals, skilled nursing facilities, and home health agencies.
 Instead of receiving a monthly premium to cover the whole family, the health care facility receives a single payment for a single Medicare beneficiary to cover a defined period of time or the entire inpatient stay.
 The payment amount is based on diagnoses and standardized functional assessments, but the payment concept is the same as in an HMO; the recipient of the payments is responsible for rendering whatever health care services are needed by the patient (with some exceptions).

-Hospital Outpatient PPS (OPPS) [PDF] is not a "pure" PPS methodology consistent within the characteristics listed above because payment is made for individual evaluation and treatment visits.
+Medicare Hospital Outpatient PPS (OPPS) is not a "pure" PPS methodology consistent within the characteristics listed above because payment is made for individual evaluation and treatment visits.

 Following are summaries of Medicare Part A prospective payment systems for six provider settings.

 |Inpatient rehabilitation hospital or distinct unit||Case-Mix Groups (CMGs)||

 |Skilled Nursing Facility||Resource Utilization Groups, Third Version (RUG-III)||